Mermaid

 The male equivalent of the mermaid is the merman, also a familiar figure in folklore and heraldry.
 Although traditions about and reported sightings of mermen are less common than those of mermaids, they are in folklore generally assumed to co-exist with their female counterparts.
 The male and the female collectively are sometimes referred to as merfolk or merpeople.

 The Western concept of mermaids as beautiful, seductive singers may have been influenced by the sirens of Greek mythology, which were originally half-birdlike, but came to be pictured as half-fishlike in the Christian era.
 Historical accounts of mermaids, such as those reported by Christopher Columbus during his exploration of the Caribbean, may have been sightings of manatees or similar aquatic mammals.
 While there is no evidence that mermaids exist outside folklore, reports of mermaid sightings continue to the present day.

-Mermaids have been a popular subject of art and literature in recent centuries, such as in Hans Christian Andersen's literary fairy tale "The Little Mermaid" (1837).
+Mermaids have been a popular subject of art and literature in the modern era, such as in Hans Christian Andersen's literary fairy tale "The Little Mermaid" (1837).
 They have subsequently been depicted in operas, paintings, books, comics, animation, and live-action films.